KALKALPEN NATIONAL PARK

 Our natural heritage

 The Kalkalpen National Park impresses with its wild forests, hidden gorges and panoramic mountain peaks.
 It is home to rare animal species.
-The ancient beech forests are recognized as a UNESCO World Heritage Site.
+The ancient beech forests are recognized as a UNESCO World Natural Heritage Site.
 Water is another valuable treasure.
 Over 800 springs feed the longest natural stream system in the Northern Limestone Alps.

 Kalkalpen National Park